 We asked from our hotel how to go there on our own, but instead, they recommended a one day tour package for these two sites for a price of 45 USD, under Manifa Travel.
-Since it was December then and we are very much in the spirit of the holiday season, we decided to take it (rephrased as “we were just lazy to turn on backpacker mode”).
+Since it was December then and we are very much in the spirit of the holiday season, we decided to take it (rephrased as “we were just lazy").

 We had booked Pak Ou caves and Kuang Si Waterfalls ONLY, but we were surprised they’d put us on a tour that included elephant ride, which became our first stop for the day, whether we liked it or not.

-I honestly wanted to try the elephant ride but I wanted to do it with an organization that truly cares about the elephants.
-However, the truth is that true care for the animals is giving them freedom to roam around their natural habitat, not letting them work during the day for tourists’ enjoyment.
+My friend and I are not into riding elephants because of the harm tourism causes to these majestic animals.
+Even is a tour operator truly cares about the elephants, the truth is that true care for the animals is giving them freedom to roam around their natural habitat, not letting them work during the day for tourists’ enjoyment.

 It’s sad seeing the elephants chained by their legs to trees when they're not "on the job"

 Another sad part is that we can’t do anything but waste an hour in the camp to wait for the other tourists in our group who included an elephant ride in their package.
 Since there’s no other thing to do, I took the time photographing what I saw in the camp.

 Cutting of sugarcane, which is fed to the elephants

 Might as well enjoy this scenic location in the camp

 Empty water bottles wasted everyday.
 We ate lunch at the camp, where they have a kitchen.
 Reusable and washable cups would have been a better option.